thulieblack/sql_scripts/README.md

-This Repo Contains Some Of The SQL Scripts I Found Challenging While Working On A Project.
+This Repo contains SQL statements i found interesting and challenging.
+This will remind you how to insert and query information from tables.